 When it’s time to convert your scanned blueprints, floor plans or mechanical drawings to CAD, deciding whether to do it in-house or hire a raster to vector conversion service to do the work can be confusing.

-In technical fields like CAD, the wide proliferation of web-based information, software downloads and the availability of so-called “automatic” raster to vector conversion software has made in-house Scan-to-CAD Conversion seem like a no-brainer.
+In technical fields like CAD, the wide proliferation of web-based information, software downloads, and the availability of so-called “automatic” raster to vector conversion software have made in-house Scan-to-CAD Conversion seem like a no-brainer.
 But is it really?

 The building, Modifying, Repairing or Converting CAD Files